Starting a Business in York County

 If you do not know if you are located inside city or town limits, you can enter your address at the York County GIS address search to confirm.

 Registering with the SC Secretary of State and DBA Filings

-The Secretary of State’s Office does not register DBA or trade names.
+The Secretary of State’s Office does not register DBA (Doing Business As) or trade names.
 The Secretary of State’s Office only keeps a registry of legal names of business entities that are organized under the laws of South Carolina or have authority to transact business in the state of South Carolina.

 Sole proprietorships or General Partnerships do not have to file with the South Carolina Secretary of State’s Office.
 Business corporations, nonprofit corporations, limited partnerships, limited liability partnerships and limited liability companies are the only business entities that must file with the Secretary of State’s Office.

 York County does not require DBA (Doing Business As) information, but some banks or other institutions do require this filing in order to establish a business account or to receive money.
 In order to meet this requirement, the York County Clerk of Court, Register of Deeds Office will file a DBA document for you.

 The document is called an Assumed Name Certificate.
 This form can be here: https://www.yorkcountygov.com/540/Documents